Criminal Convictions Will Affect Gun Rights

 The right to have or carry a firearm is protected under the Second Amendment to the United States Constitution and the Wisconsin Constitution.
 Certain criminal convictions will affect your firearm rights, however, essentially barring you from owning any firearm.

-At J. Kippa Law, LLC, attorney Jeffrey Kippa will defend your freedoms and fight for your rights.
-With 17 years of experience working with prosecutors and firearm rights in Wisconsin, he knows how to position clients in the best light and find the best strategy in a gun rights case.
+At J. Kippa Law, LLC, attorney Jeffrey Kippa and team will defend your freedoms and fight for your rights.
+With over 30 years combined experience working with prosecutors and firearm rights in Wisconsin, they know how to position clients in the best light and find the best strategy in a gun rights case.

 Disqualifying Criminal Offenses